 Recovery Following a Permanent Makeup Procedure

 For the first day following your permanent makeup procedure, you can expect minor swelling and discomfort in the treatment area.
 A cold compress can help minimize your discomfort.
 The color of the treatment area will probably appear shiny and dark, while the surrounding tissue may be swollen and red.
 Scabs will form and your skin may peel.
 Resist the urge to pick at these areas, so that the skin can heal properly.
 Keep the area clean and apply moisturizer to keep your skin supple.

+If you had your brows or eyeliner tattooed, you will need to avoid the use of brow or lash conditioning serums (such as RevitaLash, RevitaBrow and Latisse) for 2 weeks after your procedure.
 Exercise, swimming and sweating should be avoided for approximately three days.
-Traditional makeup can harbor germs and may contain dyes and chemicals; thus, we recommend that you avoid wearing makeup for one week to prevent infection and irritation.
+Traditional makeup can harbor germs and may contain dyes and chemicals; thus, we recommend that you avoid wearing makeup on the treatment area for one week to prevent infection and irritation.
 Minimize sun exposure, now and in the future, to help the area heal and enhance the longevity of your permanent makeup.

 Permanent Makeup Results

 You will immediately notice the results of your permanent makeup procedure.
 Your skin care regimen, sun exposure and skin elasticity, along with the location of your permanent makeup, will impact the speed at which the pigment fades.
 Lip color and microblading tend to fade the fastest, lasting six to 18 months.
 Eyeliner tattoos can maintain color for a few years, and eyebrow tattooing can last for 10 years or more.
 Touchups are recommended for most permanent makeup procedures to preserve the color, shape and appearance of the application.